okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### Enter test information

-From the OIN Wizard **Test your integration experience** section, specify information required for testing your integration.
+From the OIN Wizard **Test your integration experience** page, specify information required for testing your integration.
 An OIN analyst uses this information to verify your integration after submission.

 #### Test information